 Welcome to New Community Corporation

-New Community Corporation is recognized as one of the largest, most comprehensive community development corporations in the U.S. We have been at the vanguard of providing safe, decent and attractive housing for low-income residents for more than 45 years.
+New Community Corporation is recognized as one of the largest, most comprehensive community development corporations in the U.S. We have been at the vanguard of providing safe, decent and attractive housing for low-income residents for 50 years.
 Our vast array of services are provided "Under One Roof" and reach every stage of life.
 We offer a one-stop resource center, early childhood development, youth services, workforce training, adult continuing education, family transitional housing, food pantry, mental health services, extended care for seniors, a community newspaper and arts and cultural events.
 Take a look at NCC's impact by the numbers.

-Now Accepting Applications For Job Training, Employment Programs
+Apply Now For Job Training, Employment Programs

 New Community's Workforce Development Center is currently recruiting students for its Ford Automotive Technician, Building Trades, Culinary Arts, Patient Care Technician and Certified Medical Assistant training programs.
 Financial aid is available.
 To apply now for a program, fill out the online application form here.
 To learn more about each program, visit the Workforce Development Center's page.
 For more information, call Workforce at 973-824-6484 or visit the center at 274 South Orange Ave. in Newark, NJ, 07103.